alastairlundy/Resyslib.IO/README.md

 Builds should generally always include SourceLink and symbol packages if intended for wider distribution.

-## How to Contribute to IOExtensions
+## How to Contribute to Resyslib.IO
-Thank you in advance for considering contributing to IOExtensions.
+Thank you in advance for considering contributing to Resyslib.IO.

 Please see the [CONTRIBUTING.md file](https://github.com/alastairlundy/Resyslib.IO/blob/main/CONTRIBUTING.md) for code and localization contributions.